LeeAnnEditor/o365hq/services/Apply IRM protection to email.md

 ### Prerequisites

-1. Office 365 E3 and newer or Azure Information Protection P1\\P2.
+1. Office 365 E3 and newer or Azure Information Protection P1/P2
-2. Administrative access to your Office 365 Tenant.
+2. Administrative access to your Office 365 Tenant

 ### Plan